 Employment discrimination is regulated by both the state of Texas and the federal government.
 Federally, the U.S. Equal Employment Opportunity Commission (EEOC) enforces federal laws prohibiting discrimination based on race, religion, sex, gender, color, national origin, age, genetic information, or disability.
 Texas employment law also protects workers in Texas from unlawful discrimination based on the same factors.
-If you have experienced workplace discrimination based on any of the above, take the following steps to file a discrimination claim with the state.
+If you have experienced workplace discrimination based on any of the above, take the following steps to file a discrimination claim with the EEOC Texas.

 Step 1: Decide with Whom to File

 A discrimination claim can either be filed with the Texas Workforce Commission—Civil Rights Division (TWCCRD) or the EEOC.
-They both have what is called a work-sharing agreement, meaning they cooperate with each other to process claim.
+They both have what is called a work-sharing agreement, meaning they cooperate with each other to process the claim.
 You only need to file with one, however, as long as you indicate to one of the agencies that you want to “cross-file” the claim with the other agency.

 Step 2: Understand Your Deadline

 Every discrimination claim has a statute of limitations.
 To preserve your claim under state law, you must file with the TWCCRD (or cross-file with the EEOC) within 180 days of the date you believe you were discriminated against.
 To preserve your claim under federal law, you must file with the EEOC (or cross-file with the state agency) within 300 days of the date you believe you were discriminated against.
 The sooner you file your claim, the stronger your case will be.